gha3mi/forimage/README.md

 ## Projects Utilizing ForImage

 - [ForColormap](https://github.com/vmagnin/forcolormap): A Fortran library for colormaps
+- [ForCAD](https://github.com/gha3mi/forcad): A Fortran library for Geometric Modeling using NURBS

 If your project utilizes ForImage and you want to be added to this list, please add your project and create a pull request.